Wilderness EMS Certification

 Program Electives (3 credit hours):

-- Rock climbing, ice climbing, advanced avalanche courses, survival plants, canyon orientation, mountain orientation, snow orientation, kayaking, backcountry skiing, IV-therapy…
+- Wilderness technical rescue, advanced rope rescue, rock climbing, ice climbing, advanced avalanche courses, survival plants, canyon orientation, mountain orientation, snow orientation, kayaking, backcountry skiing, IV-therapy.

 Life after WEMS